Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_notebooks/data_engineering_with_notebooks.md

 ### Logging in Python

 A key aspect of building robust data engineering pipelines involves instrumenting our code.
-This enables the monitoring and operations of our code, as is especially important when automating the deployment and monitoring of our pipelines with DevOps.
+This enables the monitoring and operations of our code, and is especially important when automating the deployment and monitoring of our pipelines with DevOps.
 Snowflake has a rich set of [Logging and Tracing](https://docs.snowflake.com/en/developer-guide/logging-tracing/logging-tracing-overview) capabilities to help.

 You'll notice that in the `py_imports` cell of this Notebook we're using Snowflake's logging capabilities.
 There are two steps to do so in your code.
 The first is to create a logger to use: